ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/medicine/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="10" requirement="Serve as a volunteer at a health-related event or facility in your community (e.g., blood drive, "health fair," blood pressure screening, etc.) approved by your counselor."}}
+{{#wb-req item="10" requirement="Serve as a volunteer at a health-related event or facility in your community (e.g., blood drive, \"health fair,\" blood pressure screening, etc.) approved by your counselor."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}